TKone7/lightread/doc_10___requirements.md

 - [x] Publishers should be able to tag an article using up to 6 keywords.
 - [x] Publishers should see the transaction history of all payments and donations.
 - [x] Publishers should not be able to change their (verified) email address while they have balance greater than zero or any published articles at the moment.
+- [x] Publishers should be able to withdraw their funds via scanning a QR code.
 - [ ] Publishers should be forced to withdraw revenues once they excited a certain balance.

 ### Could-haves